KiwiXR/Verilazy/README.md

 # Verilazy

-A semi-supervised verilog code generator for lazy people like me
+A semi-supervised Verilog code generator for lazy people like me.

+> Verilazy, as indicated by it's name, is originally written for Verilog, but you can try to use it in any language featuring **repetitive formats**.

 ## Usage